-After bouncing back in late October and early November silver has fallen sharply in the last couple of weeks.
+After rising sharply from March to August, silver has fallen sharply in the last few months.
 As a result, we now have what looks like an excellent silver buy zone.
-Here’s a look at a few silver charts showing why…
+Here’s a look at a few silver charts showing why this might be…

-- In the lead up to, and then also just following the financial crisis, silver in New Zealand dollars rose.
+- In the lead up to, and then also just following the financial crisis, silver in New Zealand dollars rose sharply.

 - But then silver fell from 2011 through to 2015.

-- Since 2015 silver has been quietly moving higher without many people noticing.
+- Since 2015 silver had been quietly moving higher without many people noticing.

 Zoom In: Daily Chart From 2015 to 2018